fluidfocuschannel/ai-code-review-prompts/README.md

 - Improve existing prompts
 - Share your feedback

+## ⚠️ Disclaimer

+These prompts generate AI-assisted code reviews that should supplement, not replace, human judgment.
+Always validate AI recommendations before implementing changes in production environments.
+Users are responsible for reviewing and testing all suggested modifications.

 ## 📄 License

 MIT License - feel free to use and modify.